Slice 1Created with Sketch.

 General Guidelines

-• Do not use extension cords with electric heaters; plug it directly into the wall.
+• Do not use extension cords with electric heaters; plug them directly into the wall.

 • Do not use a portable electric heater in a bathroom or around wet or grounded surfaces.

-• Never place a heater near a tub or sink where it could get splashed or fall into the water
+• Never place a heater near a tub, sink, tank or water.

 Location of approved space heaters:

-• Locate heaters away from traffic and play areas, as well as areas occupied by children.
+• Locate heaters away from traffic, play areas, and areas occupied by children.
 Keep them clear of furniture, draperies, and other combustibles.

-• Alert children and adults about where heaters are located and remind them of the hazards of their high surface temperatures.
+• Alert children and adults to the locations of heaters and remind them of the hazards posed by their high surface temperatures.

 • Supervise young children when they are near space heaters.